codex-academy/CleanYourCode/steps/the_future.md

 Once your codebase is using Promises you can start using co-routines, if you are using using a version of Node that supports generators.
 Read [more about generators on promisejs.org](https://www.promisejs.org/generators/) or [on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators#Generators).
 Co-routines are an elegant way of handling callbacks using generators.

-Generators are a feature of [ES6/ES2015](https://babeljs.io/docs/learn-es2015/): the new version of Javascript.
-Generators allow Javascript code to block and are supported from [NodeJS 4.0 onwards](http://node.green).
+Generators are a feature of [ES6/ES2015](https://babeljs.io/docs/learn-es2015/): the new version of JavaScript.
+Generators allow JavaScript code to block and are supported from [NodeJS 4.0 onwards](http://node.green).

 You can install NodeJS 4.0 using [nvm](https://github.com/creationix/nvm), the Node Version Management utility.